U.S. Commercial Service

 Please visit the U.S. Commercial Service in Australia’s website at www.export.gov/australia to connect with your premier U.S. Government business partner in Australia.

-The TSA office consists of the Transportation Security Administration Representative (TSAR) and a Security Assistant.
-The TSAR serves as the technical expert and primary agency contact on all transportation security matters.
-The representative maintains contact with U.S. government agencies, U.S. air carriers, foreign government transportation authorities, foreign air carriers, and other related transportation interests.
-The TSAR’s area of responsibility includes Australia, New Zealand, and Pacific Island nations that are not U.S. territories which have Last Point of Departure flights (LPDs) to the United States.
+The TSA office consists of the Transportation Security Administration Representative (TSAR), an International Industry Representative (IIR), and a Program Analyst (PA).
+Together, the TSA team serves as the technical experts and primary agency contacts on all transportation security matters.
+The representatives maintain contact with U.S. government agencies, foreign government transportation authorities, U.S. air carriers, non-U.S. air carriers, and other related transportation stakeholders.
+The TSA’s Sydney office covers Australia, New Zealand, and Pacific Island nations which have Last Point of Departure flights (LPDs) to the United States.